-North Dakota’s darkhouse spearfishing season opens on most state waters December 1.
-The season extends through March 15.
+North Dakota’s darkhouse spearfishing season opens on most state waters Dec.
+1. The season extends through March 15.
 Legal fish are northern pike and nongame species.

-Darkhouse spearing is allowed for all residents with a valid fishing license and for residents under the age of 16.
+Darkhouse spearing is allowed for all residents with a valid fishing license and for residents under age 16.
 Nonresidents may darkhouse spearfish in North Dakota if they are from states that offer the same privilege for North Dakota residents.

 Organizers planning fishing tournaments, including ice fishing contests this winter, are reminded to submit an application along with fishing tournament regulations to the North Dakota Game and Fish Department at least 30 days prior to the start of the event.